 - Full- and part-time students will be evaluated alongside non-student applicants

-- Applicant must be actively engaged in a narrative feature film project in one of the following phases: Screenwriting, Development, Preproduction, Production, Postproduction
+- Applicant must be actively engaged in a narrative feature film project in one of the following phases: Screenwriting, Packaging, Preproduction, Production, Postproduction

 - Film must significantly feature a plot, character, theme or setting that reveals or explores human and civil rights, antidiscrimination, gender issues, sexual identity and other social justice issues of our time.